 Security in the realm of information technology has been fascinating to me for many years.
 After passing the Swiss federal exam as an ICT Security Expert with an academic diploma, I decided to invest and get more experience with Cloud and Information Security.

 Starting this journey, I decided to go with neutral vendor certifications for Cloud and Information Security which is the Certificate of Cloud Security Knowledge (CCSK) by Cloud Security Alliance (CSA), the Certified Cloud Security Professional (CCSP) certification by the International Information System Security Certification Consortium (ISC)², and the Certified Information Security Manager (CISM) by Information Systems Audit and Control Association (ISACA).
 These are the most highly regarded certifications for cybersecurity leaders and practitioners.
 However, it is not that easy to get any of these certifications as you need to invest a lot of time and money during the certification process.

 From my experience, I took the CCSP certification in early 2021 before taking the CISM exam by the end of 2021.
-There are many common topics between the two that makes it easy for me to read and understand the CISM material.
+Many common topics between the two make it easy for me to read and understand the CISM material.

 After 4 months of intense preparation, I am so happy and grateful now that I passed the CISM exam on the first attempt.

 In this study guide, we will share with you how to prepare and pass the Certified Information Security Manager (CISM) exam by ISACA successfully.